https://publichealth.ouhsc.edu/Prospective-Students Parent Page: Prospective Students id: 29332 Active Page: Certificate in Population Healthid:30994

 • U.S. Applicants: SOPHAS requires a separate official transcript from every U.S. and Canadian institution attended be submitted by utilizing the instructions here.
 Applicants will enter the information in coursework section of the application utilizing the data from their transcript(s).
 Do not enter foreign courses taken at Universities outside the U.S. or Canada into the coursework section of the application.

-• International Applicants: Submit transcripts/mark sheets to the World Education Services (www.wes.org) for a course-by-course evaluation.
-Applicants must designate SOPHAS to receive the evaluation; and
+1. Submit transcripts/mark sheets to the World Education Services (www.wes.org) for a course-by-course evaluation, and designate SOPHAS to receive the evaluation; or

 • International applicants are required to demonstrate English proficiency by submitting TOEFL (score of 88 or above) or IELTS (score of 6.5 or above) that meet the minimum required score.
 TOEFL scores must be submitted to SOPHAS using the designation code #5688.